w3f/staking-rewards-collector/README.md

 # Troubleshooting
 * `SyntaxError: Unexpected token < in JSON at position 0`: Sometimes the request to the Subscan API fails, which could cause this issue.
 Try to run the script again.
 If the error persists, please file an issue.
 * `[CoinGecko] Warning: Throttled request There was a problem with request limit.`: CoinGecko's API restricts requests to 100 per minute.
-The script waits 80 seconds per default until a new request is started.
+The script makes 50 requests and waits 30 seconds per default until a new request is started.
 If this issue persists, try to increase `sleepTime` in `config/userInput.json`.